About this book

 About the Author

-Saleema Nawaz is the author of the short story collection Mother Superior and winner of the prestigious Writers' Trust of Canada / McClelland & Stewart Journey Prize.
-Born and raised in Ottawa, Ontario, she currently lives in Montreal, Quebec.
+Saleema Nawaz is the author of the short story collection Mother Superior, which was shortlisted for the Quebec Writers’ Federation Best First Book Prize.
+She lives in Montreal, Quebec.

 Awards and Praise